Building a Smart Vulnerability Prioritization System with EPSS and CISA KEV

 The Vulnerability Overload Problem

-According to recent research by Jacobs et al. (2023), organizations face an average of 15,000 new CVEs annually, but only about 3-7% are ever exploited in the wild.
+Recent research by Jacobs et al. (2023) shows organizations face an average of 15,000 new CVEs annually, but only about 3-7% are ever exploited in the wild.
 Traditional CVSS scoring treats a theoretical remote code execution the same whether it's actively being weaponized or gathering dust in a proof-of-concept repository.

 This disconnect between severity and actual risk leads to: